adrsub22/web-app-load-factor-analysis/README.md

 A local web application for visualizing transit passenger load factors across stops, directions, and trip patterns — used to measure the impact of service changes between scheduling signups.

-> **Status:** Demo / portfolio project.
+> **Status:** Demo .
 Loads are synthesized from a deterministic model on top of GTFS schedule geometry.
 The architecture is designed to drop in real automatic passenger counter (APC) data without touching the frontend.

 ---